VinceZK/json-on-relations/README.md

 # JsonOnRelations
-Json-on-Relations try to bundle the merits from both JSON and relational structures.
-Nowadays, JSON is the de-facto standard for data communication.
-Comparing to other data format standards, it is easier to compose and more human readable.

-Relational database is still very strong, and no one can replace it so far.
+JSON-On-Relations converts a JSON message to SQL.
+Thus, a lot of relational data manipulations can be achieved by composing a JSON format message.
+JSON is now the de facto message format for RESTful communication.
+On the other hand, the relational database with SQL is still the only trust-able system to store and use structured data.
+Putting JSON on relations can simplify the development of enterprise level applications(like ERP and CRM).
+Meanwhile, it can also help to lower the software maintenance effort by standardizing the business entity modeling.

-Existing ORM solutions focus too much on "object".
-Ignoring the relational nature of data limits their abilities on building real-world applications.
+Existing ORM solutions focus too much on the “object” concept.
+Ignoring the relational nature of data limits their capabilities on building complex enterprise applications.
 SQL is still proven to be the best abstraction of data manipulation.
-Any attempts to rebuild the wheel always end with ignorant.
+Any attempts to rebuild the wheel, or to cover another level shell, always end like drawing legs on a snake.

-The only meaningful work should be done is to connect JSON with SQL in some *domain specific areas*.
-Json-on-Relations targets to Line-of-Business applications(like ERP, CRM, and HRM), and tries to simplify the development by eliminating pipeline coding.
+Unlike other protocols(for example: OData or JSON API), JSON-On-Relations is not trying to shell SQL with JSON.
+It acts more like a bridge which connects JSON with SQL DBs towards a niche area.
+The area, always mixed with other web-based applications, should be regarded as a separate one, which is the enterprise Line-of-Business applications.

 ## First Glance
 ### Define Your Entity